seandunn/JMAP-Client/README.md

   * [ ] JMAP Quotas

-Plugins should be loaded automatically when you connect to a server based on the capabilities of the JMAP server.
+Plugins should be loaded automatically when you connect to a server based on the capabilities reported by the JMAP server in the returned session.

-If required plugins can be loaded manually:
+If required, plugins can be loaded manually:

 ```ruby
   JMAP.plugin("mail")